 Is there a fee to enroll in SAY’s Confident Voices After-School & Weekend Program?

-Yes.
-Each of our After-School & Weekend programs has a tuition fee.
+NO. Each of our After-School & Weekend programs is offered FREE of charge.

 My child is not interested in performing.
 Do they have to participate in the final presentation?